rob040/LEDmatrixClock/README.md

 * Webpage now has switchable automatic page update
 * Instead of scrolling text, there is also a static display mode for short messages, date, temperature or humidity only next to the time display.
 * Weather Location lookup has been made simpler; there is no longer the need to lookup the City-ID code; just enter a (valid) city name with optional 2-letter country code.
 Also GPS coordinates are now allowed as location input.
+* Added a display QUIET time config option, where the display can be Off or Dimmed or Dimmed with no Motion (ie. no scrolling, no blinking)

 ### known issues